1123/SpoolDirSourceConnectorJsonSchema/README.md

 * make sure that Kafka, Schema Registry and the Connect Cluster are up and running.
 * Take a look at `spooldir.properties` to inspect the connector configuration.
-* load the connector: `load_connector.sh`
+* load the connector: `./load_connector.sh`
-* check that the connector is running: `get-status.sh`
+* check that the connector is running: `./get-status.sh`
-* check the connect cluster logs for errors: `get-logs.sh`
+* check the connect cluster logs for errors: `./get-logs.sh`
-* copy some data to /tmp/data: `copy-data.sh`
+* copy some data to /tmp/data: `./copy-data.sh`
-* list the topics `run-json-schema-consumer.sh`.
+* list the topics with `./run-json-schema-consumer.sh`.
 The topic `spooldir-jsonschema-topic` should have been created.
-* consume the imported data: `run-json-schema-consumer.sh`
+* consume the imported data: `./run-json-schema-consumer.sh`
-* If any errors are encountered, you may want to look at common errors listed in "errors.txt" together with their resolutions.
+* If any errors are encountered, you may want to look at common errors listed in the file named `errors.txt` together with their resolutions.
 * Cleanup:

   * `./delete-connector.sh`